top of page

 4 years later Redline decide that they will no longer provide the service for Zeehan secondary students attending Mountain Heights school in Queenstown.
 We again expressed interest but no consideration was ever communicated to us.

-We thought, let's separate from the bureaucratic system and just go to Hobart reactive to bookings without any subsidy.
+So, clearly we are not in the cool kids corner so we thought, let's separate from the bureaucratic system and just go to Hobart reactive to bookings without any subsidy.
 We advertised it on this website and got a call about a week later...

 Exciting stuff this!
 We ended up with four moves just for these most intrepid bushwalker types, three to and from Hobart and one from Launceston.
 On the last Strahan to Hobart we had two students travel back to Strahan with us.
 It has given us enough optimism to persevere.

-It is obvious that passenger services to and from the west can be vastly improved if our government and bureaucracy recognise the specific logistic required for the western journey.
+It is obvious that passenger services to and from the west can be vastly improved if our government and it's bureaucracy recognise the specific logistic required for the western journey.

 Check this little video of our last trip from Strahan to Hobart with some great people.
 I am more than a little in awe of them, I mean, we consider ourselves to be fairly outdoorsy....having done quite a bit of trekking around Tasmania's wild west, y'know RoamWild Tasmania and all.
 But this expedition is way beyond anything we have undertaken.
+I did wonder what they were doing all that time in total wilderness but out of politeness I didn't ask.
+(I would later learn that this expedition was following up on a double Thylacine sighting from a decade earlier).

 Recent Posts